AnalyticRiskTechnology/spark-twitter-sentiment/README.md

 Sentiment Analysis of Live Twitter Stream Using Apache Spark
 ============================================================

 This application analyzes live tweets and predicts if they are positive, or negative.
 The application works by connecting to the Twitter stream, and applying a model built offline using Spark's machine learning library (Mllib) to classify the tweet's sentiment.
 Using the instructions on this page, you will be able to build the model on HDP Sandbox and then apply it to a live twitter stream.

+This version is forked from DhruvKumar/spark-twitter-sentiment as that has a broken link to the training data.
+This version uses some publically available tweet data from 2009 (before it got harder to get extracts to work on)

+It has been changed to classify sentiment of some leading UK banks

+I've also added a bulk classification that write the results back into a Hive table

 Prerequisites
 -------------